PeterDoesMaths/my-first-blog/simulated-annealing.md

 end
 xBest
 ```
-Running the code (which takes a fraction of a second) gives the ouput for the global minimiser estimate
+Running the code (which takes a fraction of a second) gives the ouput for the global minimiser estimate.
 ```matlab
 xBest =